EEWilton/wf-NanoTerm/README.md

 NanoTerm is a NextFlow workflow inspired by the tool PhageTerm (Garneau et al, 2017, Scientific Reports).
 It is designed to identify the termini of a phage genome based on long-read sequencing results (i.e. Oxford Nanopore).

+Specicially, this workflow calculates a value 'tau'. which reflects the percentage of read depth at any position that correspond to the first nucleotide of a sequence read.
+For example, if a genome position has a read depth of 10, and 5 of those reads are the first nt of the read, then the tau value will be 0.5.

 This workflow uses a set of bioinformatics tools that are all included in the docker image 'wiltone/nanoterm:1.0'.
 Alignment of the sequence reads to the reference is done with minimap2.
 The samtools package is used to determine total read depth.
-The calculations, logical deductions, and final report generation were all done in R.
+The calculations, logical deductions, and final report generation were all done in R.  Some data processing was done with Python.

 Required parameters:
 1. --fastq [folder containing processed sequence reads as fastq files]